keithledgerwood/WICLab-guide/04-security.md

 ### Experience an Employee Passwordless Login

 1. In the Virtual Desktop, launch a Chrome browser window using the Guest profile.
 1. Enter your Okta tenant URL in the browser.
 You will be automatically authenticated to your End-User Dashboard.
+No prompts, no typing, pure magic!
-1. Sign out of your Okta tenant.
+1. Sign out of Okta.
-1. At the Okta login, click **Sign in with Okta FastPass** .
-You will be signed in to the End-User Dashboard, no password required.
+1. At the Okta login, click **Sign in with Okta FastPass**.
+Again, you will be signed in to the End-User Dashboard, no password required.

 ## Set Up User Behavioral Analytics